wagdav/training/content/posts/2024-09-18-Tour-du-Pays-de-Vaud-2024.md

 For Echandens the warm-up is longer than expected.
 Unfortunately, in the morning I forget my bib at home so from work I must do a detour to pick it up.
-Despite the extra cycling in the legs, running feel good.
+Despite the extra cycling in the legs, running feels good.
 I like this stage: it has some fun parts in the forest and through the fields around the village.

 Chavornay is longest race in the autumn season.
 It rains heavily and I slip a